stevenc49/stevenc49.github.io/pages/practiceJournal.md

 title:  Practice Log
 ---

+### Jun 27

+Working on the Perfect Squares problem and I'm starting to identify subproblems by myself.

+Also, in the last couple days, I've been working on backtracking problems.
+Should work on "similar types of questions" at the same time so I can identify patterns.
+Maybe make a study curriculum.

 ### Jun 25

 Today, I just spent 2 hours trying to get DS to run my CommandLineRunner after Andrei's changes.
 FUCK!!!!!